abdurashidov/todo-list/README.md

 # To-Do App

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.3 and is available at https://retalgat.github.io/todo-app/

 ## Development server